cmeeren/FSharp.JsonApi/README.md

 * **Breaking:** Renamed `Query` to `QueryParser`, added static methods to create an instance with a query parameter map or `HttpContext`, and changed most methods to instance members that do not depend on a query parameter map or `HttpContext`
 * **Breaking:**  `JsonApiContext.create` now throws on invalid attribute and relationship names.
 Use the new `AllowIllegalNameAttribute` to disable the check for specific attributes/relationships.
-* Added `Setter` type with helper methods to chain and lift normal "immutable setter" functions to accept parsed, possibly optional arguments, combining any errors.
+* Added `Setter` type with helper methods to chain and lift normal "immutable setter" functions to accept parsed, possibly optional arguments, combining any errors
 * Added `JsonApiContext` methods `RequireResource`, `WithAllReadOnly`, `ToDiscriminator`, `FromDiscriminator`, and `SerializeAndGetBytes`
 * Added `JsonApiContext` overloads for `ParseRequired`, `WithReadOnly`, `WithWriteOnly`, and `WithNotNull`
 *  Added async overloads for `ResourceBuildContext` methods `GetAttribute` and `GetExplicitAttribute`